 This bill amends R.S.
-56:125(B) of Louisiana law regarding the sex identification of deer.
-The key change is the elimination of the requirement for hunters to maintain evidence of sex identification after the deer tag has been validated.
+56:125(B) regarding the sex identification requirements for deer hunting in Louisiana.
+The key change is the elimination of the requirement for hunters to maintain evidence of the sex of the deer after the tag has been validated.
 Previously, hunters were required to keep positive evidence of sex identification, such as the head or sex organs, on the deer until it was stored at their domicile or divided at a cold storage facility.

 Statutes affected: